pfsense/pfsense/.github/CONTRIBUTING.md

 ## Contributing to pfSense

 The pfSense project welcomes contributions, big or small.
-Members of the pfSense community frequently contribute bug fixes, enhancements, and documentation changes to improve the functionality and usability of the software.
+Members of the pfSense community frequently contribute bugfixes, enhancements, and documentation changes to improve the functionality and usability of the software.

-All of the pfSense project source code is on Github.
-We recommend potential contributors familiarize themselves with [the pfSense project git repositories](https://github.com/pfsense) and [Github in general](https://help.github.com).
+All of the pfSense project source code is on GitHub.
+We recommend potential contributors familiarize themselves with [the pfSense project Git repositories](https://github.com/pfsense) and [GitHub in general](https://help.github.com).

-If you want to contribute but do not have a specific topic in mind, review the [list of open bug reports and other issues that are in need of attention](https://redmine.pfsense.org/projects/pfsense/issues).
+If you want to contribute, but do not have a specific topic in mind, review the [list of open bug reports and other issues in need of attention](https://redmine.pfsense.org/projects/pfsense/issues).

 Contact [coreteam@pfsense.org](mailto:coreteam@pfsense.org "Mail to coreteam@pfsense.org") with any additional questions or concerns.

-Before submitting changes, please take a few moments to review our submission guidelines below.
+Before submitting changes, please take a few moments to review the submission guidelines below.

 ### **Security Submissions**

-We prefer [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) for security concerns.
+[Responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) is preferred for security concerns.

 If you have discovered a security issue, **do not** create a pull request or open a public bug report.
-Instead, disclose the details of the potential problem to us privately.
+Instead, disclose the details of the potential problem privately.

-See https://www.pfsense.org/security/ for information on how to submit security issues, including information on our PGP key for encrypting messages.
+See https://www.pfsense.org/security/ for info on how to submit security issues, including the project PGP key for encrypting messages.

 ### **Bug Reports and Feature Requests**